Information for Artists

 ARTWORK: REQUIREMENTS AND ELIGIBILITY

 - Up to three pieces per artist may be submitted.
 (Diptychs or triptychs are considered one piece).
-Submission fees are $15 per piece and are not refundable after submissions have closed.
+Submission fees are $20 (+GST) per piece and are not refundable after submissions have closed.

 - Artwork must be the original creation of the artist.
 See “Information on Copyright for the Artist” below.

-- Artwork must be completed in the last 18 months, and not have been shown locally in another major, juried art show on BC’s Coastal Islands.
+- SFAS strives to present a fresh, original show each year.
+Artwork must be completed in the last 18 months, and not have been shown online or in person in another major, juried art show on BC’s Coastal Islands.

 - The Sooke Fine Arts show is both an exhibition and a sale.
 Artwork must be available for sale at a fair market price (minimum price $350).